Mixing homeopathy with medicine: Cataract surgery

 Mixing homeopathy and medication

 Often homeopathic remedies need to be used with medication.
 Here is an example of how I did this for cataract surgery in 2017.

 I have never had major surgery and was quite anxious.
 My homeopath friends and research agreed that cataract surgery was a clinically proven success stories of medical technology.

 15 minutes prior to the surgery, I took several drops of the remedy, Staphasagria 30c.
 This was to relieve the shock of the sharp cut into the capsule enclosing the lens of the eye.
 The blades used in modern surgery are so sharp that tissue damage is minor.
 (That is why arnica prior to modern surgery is nolonger recommended.)
 The emotional shock of bright lights, loud machine sounds, and an anxious doctor was much greater source of stress.
 Happily, as predicted, the surgery was a non-event.

 After surgery, I immediately took Arnica drops and continued three times a day until the blood on the whites of my eyes disappeared.

 Both antibiotics and steroids were given after the outpatient surgery.
-Unlike our kitty’s post-spaying without antibiotics, my surgeon was not willing to try remedies alone.
-Removing both uterus and ovaries is much more serious than a small cut in the surface of my eye, but I also, wanted to take no risks with my eyes.
+Unlike our kitty's post-spaying without antibiotics, my surgeon was not willing to try remedies alone.
+Removing both uterus and ovaries of my kitten is much more serious than a small cut in the surface of my eye, but I also, wanted to take no risks with my eyes.
 So, contrary to the general rule of homeopathy, I alternated two remedies and took the doctors eye drops as instructed.
 Healing proceeded much faster than normal.